quietui/quiet/docs/docs/components/dropdown.md

 ```

 :::info
-Dropdown items that have a submenu will not dispatch the `quiet-select` event.
-However, items inside the submenu will, unless they also have a submenu.
+Dropdown items that contain a submenu will not dispatch the `quiet-select` event when clicked.
+However, items inside of the submenu will, unless they also have a submenu.
 :::

 ### Disabling items